 Shelley graduated with a Bachelor of Science in Nursing from University of Illinois at Chicago, College of Nursing.
 She has worked in a wide range of areas including Coronary Care Unit at Licking Memorial Hospital, Newark, Ohio; Intensive Care Unit and Emergency Department at SEARHC, long-term and rehabilitative care at Sitka Community Hospital, primary care at Sitka Medical Center, and Critical Care Transport for Guardian Flight Medevac Services.

-Shelley is currently obtaining a Masters degree from Frontier Nursing University in their Family Nurse Practitioner program.
+Shelley recently obtained a Master's degree from Frontier Nursing University in their Family Nurse Practitioner program.